Anesthesia Intraoral Module (AIM)

 Single-Step Oral Airway Placement

-Oral airway placement for upper airway obstruction is a time-consuming, multi-step process (remove face mask, pry the jaw open of a sedated, often uncooperative patient, place oral airway, replace face mask).
+Oral airway placement for upper airway obstruction is a common but multi-step process (remove face mask, pry the jaw open of a sedated, often uncooperative patient, place oral airway, replace face mask).

 Seamless Conversion to General Anesthesia

-Emergent conversion to general anesthesia occurs secondary to excessive patient movement, extreme discomfort, or respiratory failure.
+Emergent conversion to general anesthesia may become necessary (excessive patient movement, extreme pain, or respiratory failure).

-With an open oral cavity and O2 flowing into the oro-pharynx, AIM replaces the rushed and injury-prone maneuvers with a single-step conversion to general anesthesia.
+An open oral cavity and pre-oxygenation already in place, AIM replaces the rushed and injury-prone maneuvers with a single-step conversion to general anesthesia.

 Eliminates Bite-blocks